 Why it matters

-Despite the groans any mention of “team building” can elicit, it doesn’t have to be all trust falls and icebreaker games.
-Team building activities are a great way to get everyone on the same page, open up communication, and foster collaboration going forward in the new year, no matter what challenges are thrown at them, your employees have a clear objective in mind.
+Despite the groans any mention of “team building” can elicit, it doesn’t have to be all trust falls and ice breaker games.
+Team building activities are a great way to get everyone on the same page, open up communication, and foster collaboration so that no matter what is thrown at them, your employees have a clear objective in mind.

-When employees return after the holidays to overflowing inboxes and mile-long to-do lists, it’s difficult to know where to start.
-A New Year kick-off meeting is a good way to refocus the group and get them thinking about what’s ahead.
-As larger projects have come to close, it’s important to acknowledge not only what’s been accomplished, but where the company is going next, and where energy will be needed in the coming year.
+As larger projects come to a close, it’s important to acknowledge not only what’s been accomplished, but where the company is going next and where energy will be needed in the coming year.
 Recognize how far you have come and use that experience to determine what the upcoming goals will look like.
 It’s helpful to break down those larger goals into more manageable, day-to-day strategies, and set goals as a group to make employees feel more engaged with their work.

 Make it memorable